Bluscrn/arch_install/README.md

 Your root partition is also the root of your Linux file system tree.
 This guide has you install your system (/usr, /lib, /var, /etc,...) into this partition.
 If you follow my partitioning scheme you should make this partition large enough to fit all of the stuff you're going to install.
 80GB is quite generous, however, if you are already running another GNU/Linux distribution, you should check how much space your system files are using and use that as a baseline.
 If you're not running a GNU/Linux distribution or are unfamiliar with the ecosystem, its probably better to go with 80GB to 100GB.

 #### The efi partition
 If you are running in EFI mode, you need an ESP partition.
-Ubuntu based distributions mount the ESP partition inside `/boot` at `/boot/efi`, but I find this to be quite messy, not only that, it is incompatible with SystemD-boot.
-We will create an `/efi` partition, and make it large enough for Arch and another distro.
-If you plan to multi-boot, or dual-boot Windows, you should probably make this bigger.
+We will create an `/efi` partition, and bind mount it to /boot, so that when the kernel get updated, your system will still boot.
+We will make this large enough for two, maybe three distro's, but if you plan to boot more, or dual-boot Windows, you should probably make this bigger.
 Suggested reading - [EFI System Partition](https://wiki.archlinux.org/index.php/EFI_system_partition)

 #### The home partition
 The home partition is not required to be a seperate partition either, however, having it separate allows you to mount this partition when or if you decide to boot into another distro and still have all your documents and settings in the right place.
 This partition should also be very large, it is where you will store the majority of your files.